ethereum-oasis-op/L2/workitems/l2-transaction-fee-API/l2transactionfeeapispec-v1.0.md

 #### **[R4]**

 **Request Parameters:**

-The request body follows the requirements below:
+The L2 Transaction Fee API request body has the following requirements:
-- `transactionHash`: MUST be a non-empty valid transaction hash.
+- `transactionHash`: MUST be a non-empty hexadecimal string.
-- `currency`: MUST be a valid currency code (e.g., GigaWei, ETH, USD).
+- `currency`: MUST be a valid currency code of either GigaWei or ETH, or as defined by the L2 that provides the API implementation.
 - `chainId`: MUST be a positive integer and a valid, publicly accessible and verifiable 'chainId'.

 [[R4]](#r4) Testability: ...